 Consequently, we advise our Sixth Formers that they should not allow their Sixth Form choices to be entirely governed by their future career aspirations.
 However if they wish to study Medicine or another scientific subject at university then there is an expectation that they will have studied at least two Sciences.
 Their choice of A Level or IB Diploma subject does have implications for their choice of university course, since Admissions Tutors need concrete evidence of proven ability and academic potential.

-Mr Salisbury, Deputy Head of Careers, recommends and guides students based upon a wealth of information that he receives from university admission tutors and external career advisers.
+Our dedicated Careers guidance recommends and guides students based upon a wealth of information that it receives from university admission tutors and external career advisers.